-Recommendation 6.3: Facilitate participation at meetings of security holders.
+6.3 Facilitate Participation at Meetings of Security Holders

 The Company encourages shareholder participation at its AGMs including by making notices of meetings available on its website.
-Aus Tin Mining's external auditor attends the Company's AGMs and is available to answer any questions which shareholders may have about the conduct of external audit for the relevant financial year and the preparation and content of the audit report.
+Typically shareholder meetings are convened in Brisbane where the Company's head office is located.
+Shareholders are able to attend in person, appoint a proxy to atend in person (e.g. Australian Shareholders' Association), or complete and submit their proxy forms in writing.
+Aus Tin's External Auditor attends the Company's AGMs and is available to answer any questions which shareholders may have about the conduct of external audit for the relevant financial year and the preparation and content of the audit report.